ojaohe-3/M7011E_AJ/README.md

   * Market Service
     This api gathers all connected simulation services, gather the total demand vs supply and calculates its price
   * Prosumer Service
     Unaptly named procumer, manages much like manager, in many ways almost identical, however.
-It cannot dictade what it produces.
-The production can be stored in batteries
+It cannot dictade what it produces, it can disable but is dictaded by wind speed for its location.
+The production can be stored in batteries and is controlled.

    * Simulation service
+   Simulation is what keeps track of all prosumers, it recives from the other apis calls to store current data on production.
+The idea is it will scale to multiple instances, but for now one is to be deployed.
    * Weather-Module
+    Keeps track on weather through https://openweathermap.org/api
    * Vue-interface
+   A Vue interface, a landing page for the entire site. it calls the backend apis and keeps track of your dashboard.
+Currently not finished.
+Requires it to connect to your openid issuer.
 #### API
+  General pricinple is that all calls, is its prefix /api/ followed to what module you want the data from. for example to get the members of a service /api/members, it would respond to all available object members.

   * Authentication API
+      * ``` GET ``` /api/login
+      supports post and get
+      respons:
+      ```js
+      {
+          username: string,
+          clientid: string,
+          managers?: Array<privilage>,
+          prosumers?: Array<privilage>,
+          consumers?: Array<string>,
+          last_login: Date,
+    }
+      ```
+      where **privilage** is an js object of the following format:
+      ```ts
+      {
+      	level: number,
+        access?: string,
+        id: string
+      }
+      ```
+      Currently no token is required, but will in the future

+      * ``` Post ``` /api/login
+        disabled during production, post a body with format:
+        ```js
+        {
+          username: String,
+          clientid: String,
+          managers?: Array<privilage>,
+          prosumers?: Array<privilage>,
+          consumers?: Array<string>,
+          last_login: Date,
+        }
+       ```
+      and it will publish this user on the database.
+      Currently no token is required, but will in the future

   * Manager API
+    * ``` GET ``` /api/members/
+      gets all manager objects as an array response format:
+      ```js
+        {
+          body: [
+            {
+              id : String
+              current : number
+              maxProduciton :	number
+              status :	boolen
+              ratio :	number
+            }
+            ...
+          ]
+        }
+      ```
+    * ``` Post ``` /api/members/
+      post a single member, will update the service aswell as the database payload format:
+      ```js
+      {
+        id? : string,
+        maxProduction : number
+      }
+      ```
+     *

   * Prosumer API